How do I sign up (step one of three) for Housing & Dining?

-»As a Bridge to Clemson student you will be able select your housing assignment on the evening of June 4 or 5, 2020.
+»As a Bridge to Clemson student you will be able select your housing assignment on the evening of June 4, 2020.
 It is important for you to check both your Clemson University and Tri-County Tech email accounts on the evening of June 3 for your time slot (room selection time slot), which will indicate the day and time you will be able to log in and select your housing assignment.

 May I request another Bridge to Clemson participant as a roommate?